Analysis of Testing-Based Forward Model Selection: Introduction

-In practice, deciding which covariate gives the best additional predictive power is complicated by the fact that outcomes are observed with noise or are partly idiosyncratic.
-For example, in linear regression, a variable associated to a positive increment of in-sample R-squared upon inclusion to a statistical model may not add any predictive power out-of-sample.
+In practice, deciding which covariate gives the best additional predictive power relative to a working model is complicated by the fact that outcomes are observed with noise or are partly idiosyncratic.
+For example, in linear regression, a variable associated with a positive increment of in-sample R-squared upon inclusion may not add any predictive power out-of-sample.
 Statistical hypothesis tests offer one way to determine whether a variable of interest is likely to improve out-of-sample predictions.
 Furthermore, in many econometric and statistical applications, the classical assumption of independent and identically distributed data is not always appropriate.
-One example of this is the presence of heteroskedastic disturbances.
-In such settings, higher R-squared resulting from inclusion of one variable relative to another need not be a signal that the first variable is a better choice.
-More generally, model selection procedures tailored to the classical assumptions may have inferior performance when applied to more realistic data generating processes.
-The availability of hypothesis tests for diverse classes of problems and settings motivates us to introduce a testing-based model selection strategy.

-We are interested in application of model selection for high-dimensional data.
-High-dimensional data is characterized as data with a large number of covariates relative to the sample size.
-High-dimensional data arise through a combination of two ways; the data may be intrinsically high dimensional in that many different characteristics per observation are available; alternatively, even when the number of available variables is relatively small, researchers rarely know the exact functional form with which the variables enter the model of interest and are thus faced with a large set of potential variables formed by different ways of interacting and transforming the underlying variables.

-Dealing with a high-dimensional dataset necessarily involves dimension reduction or regularization.
-A principal goal of research in high-dimensional statistics and econometrics is to generate predictive power that guards against false discovery and overfitting, does not erroneously equate in-sample fit to out-of-sample predictive ability, and accurately accounts for using the same data to examine many different hypotheses or models.
-Without dimension reduction or regularization, however, any statistical model will overfit a high dimensional dataset.
-In this light, we are interested in understanding the behavior of testing-based forward selection since it potentially offers a completely data-driven way to regularize high dimensional models.
+The availability of hypothesis tests for diverse classes of problems and settings motivates the introduction of a testing-based strategy.
+Mechanically, TBFMS begins with an empty model.
+The procedure then tests whether any covariates provide additional predictive capability in the population.
+The selection stops when no tests return a significant covariate.
+Selection into the model is then based on the largest value of an associated test statistic.
+Note that in this context, the hypothesis tests are solely serving a role as assisting model selection, not ex post inference.